 - £21.15 per week for your first child

 That’s more than £1,000 a year if you have one child and an extra £700 for subsequent children.

 Child Benefit if you earn more than £50,000

-- If you or your partner earns over £50,000 a year, you can still claim Child Benefit.
+If you or your partner earns over £50,000 a year, you can still claim Child Benefit.
 However, you’ll start to pay back some of it back in extra Income Tax